Is this a gain, a loss, or a throwaway? FTC Solar Inc. (FTCI) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 11.10 percent of FTC Solar Inc. shares are owned by insiders, and 29.80 percent are held by financial institutions.
-Hunkler Sean, the President & CEO at FTC Solar Inc. (FTCI) has sold 6,407 shares of firm on Apr 13 at a price of $2.75 against the total amount of $17619.0.
-In another inside trade, Morris Robert Phelps, Chief Financial Officer of FTC Solar Inc. (NASDAQ:FTCI) sold 1,579 shares of the firm on Apr 13 for a total worth of $4342.0 at a price of $2.75.
-An inside trade which took place on Apr 13, CHIEF ACCOUNTING OFFICER of FTC Solar Inc. Behnen Cathy sold 835 shares of firm against total price of $2330.0 at the cost of $2.79 per share.
+Cherukupalli Nagendra, the CHIEF TECHNOLOGY OFFICER at FTC Solar Inc. (FTCI) has sold 137,820 shares of firm on May 15 at a price of $3.28 against the total amount of $0.45 million.
+In another inside trade, Mullings Tamara, Director of FTC Solar Inc. (NASDAQ:FTCI) sold 22,000 shares of the firm on May 15 for a total worth of $69741.0 at a price of $3.17.
+An inside trade which took place on Apr 13, President & CEO of FTC Solar Inc. Hunkler Sean sold 6,407 shares of firm against total price of $17619.0 at the cost of $2.75 per share.